-Structure, Increase in Non-Conformity: Any change in a structure or property which causes further deviation from the dimensional standard(s) creating the nonconformity such as, but not limited to, reduction in water body, tributary stream or wetland setback distance, increase in lot coverage, or increase in height of a structure.
+Structure, Increase in Non-Conformity: Any change in a structure or property which causes further deviation from the dimensional standard(s) creating the nonconformity such as, but not limited to, reduction in water body or wetland setback distance, increase in lot coverage, or increase in height of a structure.
 Property changes or structure expansions which either meet the dimensional standard or which cause no further increase in the linear extent of nonconformance of the existing structure shall not be considered to increase nonconformity.
-For example, there is no increase in nonconformity with the setback requirement for water bodies, wetlands, or tributary streams if the expansion extends no further into the required setback area than does any portion of the existing non-conforming structure.
-Hence, a structure may be expanded laterally provided that the expansion extends no closer to the water body, tributary stream, or wetland than the closest portion of the existing structure from that water body, tributary stream, or wetland.
+For example, there is no increase in nonconformity with the setback requirement for water bodies or wetlands, if the expansion extends no further into the required setback area than does any portion of the existing non-conforming structure.
+Hence, a structure may be expanded laterally provided that the expansion extends no closer to the water body or wetland than the closest portion of the existing structure from that water body or wetland.
 Included in this allowance are expansions which in-fill irregularly shaped structures.